 Who will be affected

-MTD will require the majority of VAT-registered with turnover above the £85,000 VAT threshold to be compliant with MTD from April – which is why it is important to start planning now.
+MTD requires the majority of VAT-registered businesses with a turnover above the £85,000 VAT threshold to be compliant with MTD.

 If you need Making Tax Digital advice or help with cloud accounting, look no further.